gatsbyjs/gatsby/docs/contributing/triaging-github-issues/index.md

 #### Bug Report

 Bug Reports are issues that identify functionality in Gatsby that should work but does not in a given scenario.
-If an issue is a Bug Report it should include steps to reproduce the problem.
+If an issue is a Bug Report, it should include steps to reproduce the problem.
 If it doesn't, ask the issue filer for those steps and label the issue with `needs reproduction`.

 Attempt to reproduce the bug using the steps given.
 If that's not possible, ask for more information and label the issue as `needs more info`.

-If the reproduction is successful label the issue with `confirmed` and determine who is best suited to implement a fix.
-If it's approachable for the community consider the `help wanted` or `good first issue` labels.
+If the reproduction is successful, label the issue with `confirmed` and determine who is best suited to implement a fix.
+If it's approachable for the community, consider the `help wanted` or `good first issue` labels.
 Otherwise, label with `inkteam to review` so it can be picked up by a Gatsby team member.

 ![Flow chart for handling a Bug Report](./BugFlow.png)